 Scalability.
 Modern applications and services must scale not only across multiple cores but also to the cloud.
 By using the .NET 4.0 Task Parallel library and other F# parallel primitives, F# parallel computations can scale with the capabilities of the hardware platform, according to the number of cores available.
 F# asynchronous programming enables the construction of high-performance, scalable server-side systems that can serve many thousands of simultaneous requests.
-For massive scalability, F# code can be deployed to the cloud by using Windows Azure Worker Roles and other cloud-execution environments.
+For massive scalability, F# code can be deployed to the cloud by using Microsoft Azure Worker Roles and other cloud-execution environments.

 F# is currently used in numerous business areas:

 The following sections provide links to case studies and user experiences in several application areas.

 A large financial services firm in Europe sought new development tools that could cut costs, boost productivity, and improve the quality of its mathematical models.
 To address its needs, the bank deployed Microsoft F#, the Microsoft .NET Framework, and Microsoft Visual Studio.
 It will soon upgrade to Visual Studio 2010 and the integrated Microsoft Visual F#.
 With its new tools, the bank can speed development by 50 percent or more, improve quality, and reduce costs.